John-Rivero/Data-Analyst-Portfolio/2. Economic Growth vs Fertility Rate/README.md

 ## Scenario

-- Genesis Incorporation, a private research company, is exploring the relationship between a country's wealth and its fertility rate over the past decade.
+- Genesis Incorporation, a private research company, is exploring the relationship between Asian country's wealth and its fertility rate over the past decade.
 The company has decided to employ data analytics techniques to analyze a large amount of relevant data, including GDP and demographic information.
 The research aims to determine whether there is a correlation between the two factors, and the findings could potentially provide valuable insights to policymakers, economists, and demographers.

 ## 1. Ask